cateye0/esp32cam/esp32CamSim800l/README.md

 if you buy this board you need to double check:

-the resistors and capacitors is solderen on the sim card slot side, the capacitor on the IC side is bigger
+the resistors and capacitors are soldered on the sim card slot side, the capacitor on the IC side is bigger
 ![SIM800L_EVB_V2 2](https://github.com/cateye0/esp32cam/assets/4243747/870f0c60-1090-487f-96ea-262c011d5403)